History of the Willowvale Fire Company

 2019: The Board of Directors created the position of Deputy Fire Chief and eliminated the position of Second Captain.

 2020: Ronald J. Dittmar, Jr. was elected Chief.
 Prior to being elected by the membership, Chief Dittmar served as interim chief from May through December of 2019.

 WFC acquired a new Midwest 2,000 gallon Tanker/Tender; Tanker 1.
-Firefighters Thomas and William Smith Prior to his passing, Chief Smoulcey was an integral part of acquiring $100,000 in grant funding for this piece of apparatus.
+Firefighters Thomas and William Smith, and prior to his passing, Chief Smoulcey, were an integral part of acquiring $100,000 in grant funding for this piece of apparatus.
 As a tribute to him, a decal that reads, "Chief Wayne R. Smoulcey, Last of the 300's," was imprinted on both sides of Tanker 1.